 Impact on companies

-SFAP gives companies the verified assurance that they meet their zero-deforestation commitments and support farmers to produce in a sustainable manner.
+SFAP gives companies downstream the verified assurance that they meet their zero-deforestation and conversion commitments and support farmers to produce in a sustainable manner.
 The Area Mass Balance supply chain model offers a balanced solution in between Book & Claim and Mass Balance that guarantees that the sustainability impact (proven by means of a certificate) was made in the same region as where the physical goods have been acquired.
 SFAP guides companies through the complexity of LCA assessment and offers clear and verified solutions to lowering the CO2 footprint.